 And yes, you will have multiple audiences — communicating to one all-encompassing “employees” group will result in flat comms that miss the mark more than they hit it.

 B: Bottom-up communication

-While digital is increasingly important to, and prevalent in, Internal Communications best practices, it will never be the only channel used by the profession.
-Internal Communications specialists still value the power of face-to-face communications, where leaders can look employees directly in the eyes and face questions directly.
+While digital is increasingly important to (and prevalent in) Internal Communications best practices, it will never be the only channel used by the profession.
+Internal Comms specialists still value the power of face-to-face communications, where leaders can look employees directly in the eyes and face questions directly.

 Internal Communications best practices reflect the drive to “be more human” in communications.
 No more will the robotic missives from the top, full of corporate speak and riddled with jargon, be considered good enough — no, the Internal Communications importance of “real” messages based in authenticity, with actual humans as the intended recipients, is the only way to be now.

 We’ll admit this list has had a few jargonic (totally made that word up) appearances, but, like any profession, Internal Communications has its own language.
-To get along here, you’ll need to know about cascades and briefings, the difference between top-down and bottom-up, why all-hands may be preferable to town halls, and what the heck bog media is.
-(That last one is a total British term meaning toilet-based comms, such as posters on the backs of stall doors.)
+To get along here, you’ll need to know about:

 K: Key message

 Just like in any discipline involving words, your key message is that one thing you want to get across in a communication.
 It’s what you want your audience to take away from hearing or reading the content, and Internal Communications best practice is to have no more than three key messages as any more than that is difficult to remember.